-Anogia has particularly close relationships with Psiloritis Mt and its landscapes.
+Anogia has particularly close relationships with Psiloritis range and its landscapes.
 The locals are mainly engaged in farming and are characterized by their hospitality.
-Here you can find genuine Cretans who still wear the traditional costumes.
+Here you can find genuine Cretans, who still wear the traditional clothes.
 The residents of Anogia seems to enjoy every moment of their lives and do not hesitate to express their joy with feasts, but if their pride is violated than guns talk!

 Anogia is famous throughout Greece for its contribution to culture.
-Indeed, great Cretan lyre players and singers come from Anogia with the most famous being the "Archangel of Crete”, the legendary singer Nikos Xilouris, whose house is open to all guests.
+Indeed, great Cretan lyre players and singers come from Anogia with the most famous being Nikos Xilouris, whose house is located in Perachori.
 Lastly, each year the cultural events Yakintheia are organized in a lovely stone theatre next to the village, that is currently famous throughout Greece.

 The area of Anogia was a very important place of worship in antiquity, as the cave of Ideon Andron in nearby Nida Plateau, was according to legend, the cave where Zeus was raised as a child.
-Also nearby is still the sacred spring and mansion of Zominthos, worshiped in the Minoan era.
+Also nearby is still the sacred spring of Agia Marina and the small palace of Zominthos, worshiped in the Minoan era.

 Anogia was mainly inhabited in the 12th century, when it was granted by the Byzantine Empire as a fief to the family of Kallergis.
 During the Ottoman period, Anogia was a “wakf’ village dedicated to Valide Sultana, the wife of the Sultan.
 At the same time it gave birth to famous rebels who participated in almost all revolutions in Crete.
 The high mountainous geography of Psiloritis kept the Turks away and gave refuge to the rebels, even when the Turks burnt out the village in 1822 and 1867.